JZHeadley/android-library-imgur-UploadHelper/README.md

-This project is a fork of
+This project is a fork of sakebook's android-library-imgur-UploadHelper and instructions on its usage can be found [here](https://github.com/sakebook/android-library-imgur-UploadHelper).
 # Build

 To build the app run ./gradlew build within the directory.